25 Awful Ingredients Everyone Still Uses—But Shouldn’t!

 Processed Peanut Butter

 Many processed peanut butters have hydrogenated and processed vegetable oils that can raise cholesterol levels.
 “Whether you’re making peanut butter cookies or a Thai peanut sauce, use natural peanut butter that contains nothing more than peanuts and salt,” Smith says.
 Shopping around for a jar?
-Check out our exclusive report, The 36 Top Peanut Butters—Ranked!
+Check out The 36 Top Peanut Butters—Ranked!

 Low- or non-fat salad dressings overcompensate the lack of fat with a bucket of sugar, salt, and food additives.
 Instead, prepare your own at home with these 8 Go-To Salad Dressings.